pshrmn/curi/packages/curi/README.md

 The version number above may not always be accurate.
 To ensure that you are using the most up to date version of the `curi` script build, open https://unpkg.com/curi/dist in your browser and copy the link address for the `curi.js` file.
 That will provide you with the URI of the most recent release.

-**Note:** If you are using the above script, you will have to include the `history` script yourself.
+**Note:** If you are using the above script, you will have to include the `hickory` script yourself.

 ### Overview